Sammii-HK/SEI-Project-3-On-Set-London/README.md

 ### Challenges & Achievements

-Having to apply form data input to search the OpenCageData API locations, to return lat and long co-ordinates for location name supplied.
-Once co-ordinates are retrieved, they are amended to the location form data on state and submitted to our API.
+Having to apply form data input to search the OpenCageData API locations, to return lat and long co-ordinates for the location name supplied.
+Once co-ordinates have been retrieved, they are amended to the location form data on state and submitted to our API.

 ## Future enhancements